Being numerate and computer literate, mechanical engineering graduates are also suited to careers in finance and management

-Employers value pre-entry work experience that relates to the career you want to enter.
-Some degree courses offer a year in industry, which is valuable as it can provide evidence of skill development and commercial awareness.
+Employers value pre-entry work experience and especially that relating to the career you'd like to pursue.
+Some degree courses offer a year in industry, which is valuable as this will help you develop your skills and commercial awareness.

-If you want to get into engineering and your course does not offer a placement try to secure one yourself during the summer vacation.
-Many large engineering employers offer opportunities so get in touch with them directly.
+If you'd like to get into engineering and your course doesn't offer a placement, try to secure one yourself during the summer holidays.
+Getting in touch directly with large engineering employers will show you take your work seriously.
 The work is often hands-on and provides a good insight into the engineering environment.
-It can also be a good idea to shadow different engineers so you can choose the area you would like to work in.
+It can also be a good idea to shadow different engineers to help you decide which area you'd like to work in.

 Search for placements and find out more about work experience and internships.

 Mechanical engineering deals with the design, development, installation, operation and maintenance of anything that has moving parts.
-Because of this, you will find relevant opportunities in a range of sectors, including:
+Because of this, you'll find relevant opportunities in a range of sectors, including: